TolikPylypchuk/Matchmaker/docs/articles/patterns.md

  - `LessThan`, `LessOrEqual`, `GreaterThan` and `GreaterOrEqual` are matched successfully if their input is compared successfully to the specified value.
  - `Type` is matched successfully if its input has the specified type.
 It returns its input as a value of that type.
+If the input is `null`, then the match will fail.
  - `Not` is matched successfully if the specified pattern is not matched sucessfully.
 It ignores the specified pattern's transformation and returns its input if matched successfully.